puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_language.markdown

 ### Context

-When variable names start with capital letters, it can cause problems with variable references and, in some cases, type references, so we've removed the ability to capitalize variable names.
+When variable names start with capital letters, it can potentially cause variable references to conflict with type references, so we've removed the ability to capitalize variable names.

 * [PUP-1808: Deprecate variables with an initial capital letter](https://tickets.puppetlabs.com/browse/PUP-1808)